 - Have a minimum grade of C- (60%) in each of the core prerequisite courses (courses that meet the entry-level requirements of the CPA Competency Map) with a minimum overall average of B+ (77%) in the prerequisite courses

 Please review our MAcc Prerequisite Forms which lists equivalent prerequisite courses from Canadian Post-Secondary Institutions.

 If you have not completed all of the prerequisite courses during your undergraduate degree, you have a few different options:

-Carleton offers a Post Baccalaureate Diploma in Accounting which is a 2 year online program that covers the majority of the necessary prerequisite courses.
+Carleton offers a Post Baccalaureate Diploma in Accounting which is a 2 year online program that covers the core prerequisite courses.
 If you have further questions on this program please contact PBDA@sprott.carleton.ca.